jesseeproductions/coupon-creator/readme.txt

 = 3.5.0 May 20th 2026 =

+* Tweak - Compatible with Coupon Creator Add-ons 3.5: Email Delivery, Email Gate, and deliverability tools for building your email list from your coupons.
 * Security - Improved input sanitization and output escaping across the plugin.
 * Tweak - Improved block editor compatibility and build tooling.
 * Tweak - Updated internal dependencies.